My Story

 Where it all started...

 My parents taught me to value faith, family and also modeled a great work ethic.
-In particular, my Dad was not a complainer – not about work, life, or really anything.
+My Dad was not a complainer – not about work, life, or really anything.
 I also learned that the pursuit of riches will never satisfy your soul, rather put effort into serving others well and you will sleep well at night.
 These were all valuable lessons that continue to play a key role in being self-employed.

 Time moved on...